Skip to content

 Hosting is Just S3

 The site is served from an AWS S3 bucket with a CloudFront distribution in front of it, which is why the pages load so fast.
 (And even that seems like an extravagance, when I could just as easily slap this mother onto GitHub pages and put Cloudflare in front of it.)
-I also use AWS for the SSL certificate and domain name, too.
+I also use AWS for the SSL certificate and domain name.
 No database.
 No server-side junk.
 No container.